-While we currently practice on the northwest and northeast sides of the Indianapolis area, we do not have a home field.
-We hold our indoor winter practices at SportZone and utilize the Lawrence Lions Youth Baseball Club's field for outdoor practices.
+While we have practiced on both the northwest and northeast sides of the Indianapolis area, we do not have a home field.
+We have been known to hold our indoor winter practices at SportZone, 84 Sports, and RBI Factory.
+We have utilized both the Lawrence Park Baseball and The Yard for outdoor practices.
 Occasionally we will host teams throughout our season at either Lawrence or Grand Park in Westfield, Indiana.

-Over the years we have drawn homeschool players from as far north as Lafayette and Anderson, west from Brownsburg to east of Greenfield, and as far south Salem, Indiana.
+Over the years we have drawn homeschool players from as far north as Lafayette and Anderson, west of Brownsburg to east of Greenfield, and as far south as Salem (New Pekin) and Evansville, Indiana,

 What is the annual call-out meeting?